Urban beekeeping: When bees stop making honey

 Limit the competition

 There may seem to be an abundant variety of the right plants blooming at the right time, but if every urban yard hosts a substantial bee colony, the bees will not all have enough plants to pollinate.
-The Guardian newspaper notes that London has seen an unprecedented rise in urban beekeeping in recent years, and some experts are beginning to worry if the bees are exceeding sustainable levels.
+The Guardian newspaper notes that London has seen an unprecedented rise in urban beekeeping in recent years, and some experts are beginning to worry whether the bees are exceeding sustainable levels.

-The article notes that researchers have yet to quantify the number of bees that an urban yard can support.
+The article states that researchers have yet to quantify the number of bees that an urban yard can support.
 Again, there are a number of complex variables that differ from place to place and month to month.

 Turn off your cell phone